 [q topic= “genetic_drift”]In the diagram below, the different colored shapes represent different alleles in populations, which are represented by circles.
 What process is shown in the diagram?

 [q topic= “genetic_drift”]What process is shown in the diagram?

 [q topic= “genetic_drift”]Genetically, the cheetah is an example of a species that experienced

 [q topic= “genetic_drift”]One consequence of the population bottleneck experienced by the Northern elephant seal is

-- Test your mastery about this topic by taking the population genetics cumulative quiz.
+- If you’re in an AP Bio or College Bio class, test your mastery about this topic by taking the population genetics cumulative quiz.